zhiwern/nixos-configs/README.md

 9. Switches to Linux zen kernel

 # Nvidia
 The pain of nvidia.
-File is dead.
+File works on kernel 6.9.
+Change the kernel to use xanmod 6.9 or an equivalent version.

 # Things to do
 - Add some zsh configurations here